biodatageeks/ds-notebooks/kedro/README-kedro.md

 - change the parameters in files of the `k8s-prd` directory to:
   - point to the new bucket
   - increase the number of executors (to 2)
-  - increase the driver memory (to 4GB) and executor memory (to 2GB)
   - change the `random_state` to the dirfferent value and the `test_size` to 0.15

 Hint: Configuration files in new directory inherit after the `base` directory.
 You can overwrite the parameters in the new directory.

-Important: Gather changed code snippets to the documentation

 ## Task 5.
 Run model training and inference on the Dataproc cluster